 During the class, your instructor will give you a peak chamber pressure and pressure-time curve shape and you will design and build a motor to meet that goal.
 After your motor is built, it will be tested to see how close you come to the goal.
 Don't worry.
 You will succeed with the knowledge given to you in this class.
-Shown below is a pressure-time curve from a student in a previous class.
-His goal was a progressive pressure-time curve with a peak pressure of 300 psi.
-Using the information learned in the class and our FPRED motor design software, he nailed his design goal.
-But his results were not unusual, all of his fellow students nailed their design goals, too.

 If you want to learn how to design solid rocket motors to a specific thrust and pressure and be able to design for progressive, neutral or regressive pressure or thrust curves, then this is the class for you.
-If you are now designing motors based on Kn values, but have no clue as to what your chamber pressure is or how to control the shape of the thrust - time curve, then this course is for you.
+If you are now designing motors based on Kn values, but have no clue as to what your chamber pressure is or how to control the shape of the thrust - time curve, then this class is for you.

 Your instructor will be John Wickman, a professional aerospace engineer and internationally known in the field of solid rocket propulsion.
 He will show you how to formulate a composite propellant for burn rate, performance or combustion temperature.
 He will also show you how to design a propellant grain pattern to give you the thrust time curve you want and how to design the motor so it doesn't structurally or thermally fail.